sikandar-shrestha/classification_project_telco/README.md

 ## Reproducibility

-To reproduce this project:
+* To reproduce this project:

-Data: Obtain the Telco dataset from codeup mysql database named 'telco_churn'.
+* Data: Obtain the Telco dataset from codeup mysql database named 'telco_churn'.

-Environment: Use Python 3.x with required libraries listed in requirements.txt.
+* Environment: Use Python 3.x (jupyter notebook)

-Code: Run the Jupyter Notebook Telco_Churn_Classification.ipynb.
+* Code: Run the Jupyter Notebook Final_Report.ipynb inside my classification_project_telco repository.

-Instructions: Follow the comments and markdown cells in the notebook for step-by-step execution.
+* Instructions: Follow the comments and markdown cells in the notebook for step-by-step execution.

 ## Key Findings, Recommendations, & Takeaways

 ### Key Findings:

-- The strongest relations of churn are contract_type(month-to-month), payment_type(electronic     check),internet_service_type(Fiberoptic),tech_support(no),device_protection(no),online_backup(no),online_security(no),dependentrs(no),senior_citizen(0)
+* The strongest relationship with churn are contract_type(month-to-month), payment_type(electronic     check),internet_service_type(Fiberoptic),tech_support(no),device_protection(no),online_backup(no),online_security(no),dependentrs(no),senior_citizen(0).

-- Model decision tree(algorithm) with depth=8 achieves the highest accuracy.
+* Implement continuous improvements in service quality, network coverage, or additional features that align with customer preferences like payment_type, contract_type, online security, tech supports e.t.c.

+* communication to address concerns and improve service quality.

 ### Recommendations:
-- Focus on retaining customers with long tenure by offering loyalty rewards or discounts.
-- Improve service quality in areas identified as significant churn predictors.
+* we might recommend and give attractive discount offer to customers for over a year, to prevent their churn rate is going high.

+* Will need to investigate further asking are these fees associated with each payment type or what are their delivery speeds or how thes are conveience to make a payment.

+* Identify high-risk tenure periods when churn rates tend to increase.Implement targeted retention campaigns during these phases, offering personalized support, exclusive benefits, or loyalty rewards to prevent churn.

+* communication to address concerns and improve service quality.

+* Implement continuous improvements in service quality, network coverage, or additional features that align with customer preferences like payment_type, contract_type, online security, tech supports e.t.c.

 ### Conclusion and Takeaways

-- This project demonstrates the effectiveness of machine learning in predicting customer churn for Telco companies.
+* This project demonstrates the effectiveness of machine learning in predicting customer churn for Telco companies.

-- Understanding churn factors helps in making strategies to retain customers, thereby improving business sustainability.
+* Understanding churn factors helps in making strategies to retain customers, thereby improving business sustainability.